 Case law (judge-made law), the primary source of law that forms the doctrine of precedent in the English Legal System, is published in law reports.

-Judgements are often reported in several law reports.
+Judgments are often reported in several law reports.
 When citing law reports in court you will be expected to cite the most authoritative version of the report.
 The generally accepted hierarchy of law reports is:

 In addition to the general law report series detailed above cases will be reported in subject-based specialist law reports, for example the Criminal Law Reports (Crim LR).
 Often cases that are significant to a specific area of the law will be reported in one of these series even if they don't appear in one of the general series.